confluence/python-textbok/python_notes/Collections.rst

     # Get a value by its key, or None if it doesn't exist
     marbles.get("orange")
-    # You can specify a different default
+    # We can specify a different default
     marbles.get("orange", 0)

     # Add several items to the dictionary at once